 The Feline Leukemia virus is a retrovirus.
 It is a single strand of RNA that is reverse transcribed into DNA inside the infected host cell.
 When it is in its DNA form, a retrovirus is called provirus.

 Only proviruses can replicate.
-A provirus incorporates itself in the host cells DNA and forces the cell to produce new viruses, as shown in this video:
+A provirus incorporates itself in host cell's DNA and forces the cell to produce new viruses, as shown in this video (source: Khan Academy):

 Errors may sometimes occur during the transcription from RNA to DNA.
 They accumulate and lead to the high variability in retroviruses genome.